 - Robust data points to continued stability in China.
 Last week’s trade and inflation data suggests that the macro environment in China remained stable in May.
 Export growth quickened slightly to 8.7% yoy, thanks to better shipments to Europe and the US.
 This data corroborates the export numbers from other regional bellwethers (e.g. Korea and Taiwan), pointing to moderating, but still robust, export performance in Asia.
 On the other side of the ledger, Chinese imports grew by 14.8% in May, strongly exceeding market expectations.
 Higher commodity imports, in volume, were key drivers of the headline strength, suggesting that domestic industrial growth has held up well in May.
 Despite that, continued dissipating base-effect has led to a further moderation in producer prices, with PPI inflation easing to 5.5%.
 CPI inflation turned up slightly to 1.5%, underpinning by non-food core prices.
 Overall, these trade and price data are consistent with our view of a broadly stable macro backdrop, with some moderation of growth from Q1.
 We await this week’s release of May activity data for more complete information.

 Events coming up:

-UK: April inflation (Tuesday), retail sales (Thursday)
+UK: CPI inflation (Tuesday), labour market data (Wednesday) and retail sales (Thursday)